Policy and Procedure Name:

 no human intervention.
 Claims systematically pass through established business

-may prevent claims from completing the process and require claims services
+prevent claims from completing the process and require Claims Services staff to

-staff to conduct further investigation.
-Terminating rules will prevent claims
+conduct further investigation.
+Terminating rules will prevent claims from being

 Fast Response: